usnistgov/nfflr/docs/source/overview.md

 Depending on the model and the prediction task, both the input representation and output format may vary.

-### input representation
-For efficient training, models should also be able to operate on preprocessed structures, e.g. a graph neural network could implement `forward(x: dgl.DGLGraph)` to allow asynchronous construction of graph batches in a `DataLoader`.

-- `dgl.DGLGraph`
-- PyG input format
-- `Atoms` with ghost atom padding
-- some other custom input representation

 ### output representation